soundpress/RulesOfNYC/docs/c06/index.rst

    (9) A copy of all project monitor's reports.

-(b) In addition to the project record required in subsection (a), the asbestos abatement contractor shall maintain, for at least thirty (30) years after the end of the project, a project summary for each asbestos project in which they engage, consisting of the following: (1)  Name, address, and DEP certificate number of all individuals who worked on the project;
+(b) In addition to the project record required in subsection (a), the asbestos abatement contractor shall maintain, for at least thirty (30) years after the end of the project, a project summary for each asbestos project in which they engage.
+These records may be maintained in an electronic recordkeeping system instead of in paper form.
+That project record must consist of the following:

+   (1) Name, address, and DEP certificate number of all individuals who worked on the project;

    (2) Location and general description of the project;